A Company Benchmark of Packaged First Foods in Southeast Asia

 COMMIT is the Consortium for Improving Complementary Foods in Southeast Asia.
 It was established to better understand the use, quality and regulation of commercially produced complementary foods (CPCF) in seven Southeast Asian countries: Cambodia, Indonesia, the Lao People’s Democratic Republic (PDR), Malaysia, the Philippines, Thailand and Viet Nam.

-ATNI’s role in COMMIT is to report on how food and beverage companies’ CPCF products perform against an adapted version of the nutrient profile model for CPCF developed by the WHO Regional Office for Europe (referred to hereinafter as the adapted WHO Europe NPM for CPCF).
+ATNi’s role in COMMIT is to report on how food and beverage companies’ CPCF products perform against an adapted version of the nutrient profile model for CPCF developed by the WHO Regional Office for Europe (referred to hereinafter as the adapted WHO Europe NPM for CPCF).
 Scroll down to check the company findings and click on the map to access the full country reports.

-COMMIT partners include ATNI; Alive & Thrive; Helen Keller International; JB Consultancy; School of Food Science, University of Leeds; UNICEF East Asia and the Pacific Regional Office; and World Food Programme Asia Pacific Regional Office.
+COMMIT partners include ATNi; Alive & Thrive; Helen Keller International; JB Consultancy; School of Food Science, University of Leeds; UNICEF East Asia and the Pacific Regional Office; and World Food Programme Asia Pacific Regional Office.

 Click here to learn more about all research activities conducted by COMMIT and explore the available resources.